jlas1/Klicky-Probe/README.md

 For this we need to home the x and y axis of our printer then attach manually the probe to the AB-Mount.

-Now juggl the probe to the probe dock and move it so far to the back that the probe docks, note done the X- and Y-Positions.
+Now manually move the toolhead to the probe dock and move it so far to the back that the probe docks, note the Y-Position.
+Next, again manually, move the toolhead left and right until the probe it is perfectly aligned with the mount, note the X.Position.

 Open you `klicky-probe.cfg` and find the `#dock location` section and edit the following two line